MatteoScorcia/Tweet_popularity/README.md

 ## How to prepare dataset
 - ### with find_data.ipynb retrieve tweets from desired pages.
 - ### with features_text_extractor.ipynb extract relevant features from raw dataset.
+- ### note that ther is a pre-retrieved dataset!

+## How to train the models
+- ### just run the training.ipynb script and see the results